How to Do Payroll in Mississippi: A Guide for Small Businesses

 Step-by-Step Guide to Running Payroll in Mississippi

-Mississippi (MS) makes payroll easy for businesses by generally following federal guidelines.
-However, attempting to calculate MS payroll taxes or Mississippi payroll tax withholding by hand could result in costly mistakes.
+Mississippi makes payroll easy for businesses by generally following federal guidelines.
+However, attempting to calculate Mississippi payroll taxes or payroll tax withholding by hand could result in costly mistakes.
 Here are the basic steps you should follow to run payroll in Mississippi.

-Step 2: Register your business with the State of Mississippi.
-If your business is new, you need to register on the Mississippi Secretary of State’s website.
+If you’re setting up a business in the state, you need to register on the Mississippi Secretary of State’s website.
 Any company that pays employees in Mississippi must also register with the Mississippi Department of Revenue.

-Step 5: Review and approve time sheets.
 One of the most crucial pieces of your payroll process includes collecting and reviewing time sheets before your payroll due date.
 There are many ways to track employee time—some of which are free.
-Reviewing the timesheets from your nonexempt employees before the day your payroll is due gives you time to speak with anyone who might have made mistakes.
+Reviewing the time sheets from your nonexempt employees before the day your payroll is due gives you time to speak with anyone who might have made mistakes.
 Learn more about this type of employee classification in our exempt vs nonexempt employee guide.

 Tax Rate | Taxable Income |